We promote research on digitalisation topics

 We support academics engaged in research on digitalisation at different stages of their careers.
 Here you will find an overview of our funding programmes primarily aimed at researchers in Bavaria.

 The issues and challenges around digital transformation affect various scientific disciplines.
 Therefore, we promote research projects of interdisciplinary teams by providing project funding, as a rule, over three years.
-This funding line is aimed at projects in the research areas of ‘Government, Regulation and Infrastructure’, ‘Economy and Labour’ and ‘Communication, Society and Participation’.
+This funding line is aimed at projects in the research areas of ‘Law and Ethics, ‘Economy and Labour’ and ‘Communication and Society’.
 The project participants work within their institution while regularly sharing their research activities and results at the bidt.

 Who can apply?